heyMP/phys010/the_trio_of_matter_particles.md

 - **Neutrons**: The neutron is very much like the proton.
 The main crucial difference is that the neutron is electrically neutral.
 It had not electric charge (we say it is neutral) and its mass is $1.7\times 10^{-27}$ kg (almost the same as the protons and thus much heavier than the electron).

 ### Putting Them Together

-The simplest atom, Hydrogen, is just an electron and a proton.
-This image is not to scale</div></div>

 The simplest of all atom is hydrogen.
 It is also the most common atom in the Universe (~ 70% of all atoms in the Universe are hydrogen).
 Ironically, you cannot find pure hydrogen on Earth (there is a -physics- reason for that -- see your book!).